latest nhpb_banner 1__compressed2

 Salvation Army assistance programs Grand Traverse, Wexford, Manistee, and Benzie.

 Most of the resources provided by the Salvation Army are offered as a last resort.
 When possible, assistance can be provided to feed a family such as free groceries.
-Or there is money for rent or utility bills to prevent homelessness.
-The charity will also assist senior citizens in Wexford, Grand Traverse Michigan and nearby counties.
-There are also free seasonal items in the Grand Traverse region such as school supplies, Christmas gifts or toys, and homeless shelters during the winter.
+Or there is money for rent or utility bills to prevent homelessness and try to address other needs as resources allow.
+Learn more about the Salvation Army regional programs in Traverse City and the area as well as where to apply.

 Free food, basic needs and grocery programs from the Salvation Army

+Operating free emergency food pantries and fighting hunger is a focus of the organization and many local partner agencies, such as churches.
 Offering free or low cost food, groceries or personal hygiene supplies to many people can now free up their hard earned money for other needs such as rent or heating bills.
-Families from across the region, including in Manistee and Benzie County turn to the pantries and other feeding programs available in the greater Grand Traverse region.

 Traverse City Salvation Army provides free seasonal items too.
 This includes free Christmas toys from Angel Tree or Adopt a Family as well as backpacks, notebooks, or bags for students from K-12.
 There may also be Thanksgiving dinners for the homeless and low-income as well as Christmas food baskets.

 Homeless prevention resources are available.
-Residents are struggling, mostly as a result of the weak economy.
-Families are having difficulty due to unemployment, unexpected expenses (such as medical bills, medications or car repairs), or maybe just because of the ever increasing cost of food and housing.
 For many people, paying the bills is a challenge.
 So they juggle all their expenses and sometimes do not have enough left over for their monthly rent.
 So they fall behind, and can’t catch up.
 This is when the risk of eviction and homelessness increases.

 Case managers from the Salvation Army can help Grand Traverse area resident work through their challenges.
-They can help clients and together they focus on finding employment or getting some short term relief.
+They can help clients and together they focus on finding employment or getting some short term rent payment relief.
 They also offer referrals and applications to Bridges public assistance in MI.
 Clients of the agency can learn about more affordable housing in communities such as Benzie or nearby Wexford County.

+Salvation Army disaster relief services in Traverse City are an option.
+They have a strong commitment to serve low income and families impacted in their time of need.
 The Salvation Army can provide free food for a meal, counseling in times of disaster, furniture to a burn-out victim, or shelter.
-Disaster response teams, which are coordinated by highly trained and experienced personnel, are on call to serve all people that were impacted.
 Other assistance offered includes mobile canteens which provide food, blankets, temporary shelter, communication resources, clean-up kits, pastoral counseling, and even emergency lighting.
 They work with groups such as Federal Emergency Management Agency or the American Red Cross as needed.

 Locations of regional Grand Traverse centers